Buried unstrained germanium channels: a lattice-matched platform for quantum technology: Results and discussion

-We simulate the band structure of the strained Ge quantum well and the Ge/SiGe strained-barrier heterojunction including electric and magnetic fields (see Supplemental Material) to evaluate and benchmark the effective mass $m^*$ and the effective out-of-plane $g$-factor ($g^*$).
-These quantities exhibit substantial variations between the two systems because of the large difference in HH--LH splitting.
-The simulated spin-dependent energy dispersions at $B=0 ~\mathrm{T}$ are shown in Fig.~\ref{fig:three}(a)-(b).
+We simulate the band structure of the Ge/$\varepsilon$-SiGe strained-barrier heterojunction and, as a reference, of the $\varepsilon$-Ge quantum well including electric and magnetic fields (see Supporting Information) to evaluate and benchmark $m^*$ and $g^*_{\perp}$.
+These band structure parameters exhibit substantial variations between the two systems because of the large difference in HH--LH splitting.
+The simulated spin-dependent energy dispersions at zero magnetic field are shown in Fig.~\ref{fig:three}(a)-(b).

-In strained Ge quantum wells, the HH--LH splitting is largely dominated by the compressive strain in Ge, which shifts the lowest LH level roughly $70 ~\mathrm{meV}$ above the HH ground state.
+As a reference, in $\varepsilon$-Ge quantum wells, the HH--LH splitting is largely dominated by the compressive strain in Ge, which shifts the lowest LH level roughly $70 ~\mathrm{meV}$ above the HH ground state.
 This large separation leads to an HH energy dispersion that at low densities is mostly parabolic, spin-independent, and with a small in-plane effective mass \cite{lodari_light_2019,terrazos_theory_2021}.
-In contrast, in the unstrained Ge channel at the Ge/SiGe strained barrier heterojunction, the LH-HH energy splitting is $\sim 3 ~\mathrm{meV}$ and is caused by the electric field-induced quantum confinement, which differs for HHs and LHs because of their different out-of-plane mass.
+In contrast, in the unstrained Ge channel at the Ge/$\varepsilon$-SiGe heterojunction, the HH-LH energy splitting is $\sim 3 ~\mathrm{meV}$ and is caused by the electric field-induced quantum confinement, which differs for HHs and LHs because of their different out-of-plane mass.
 In this case, the HH ground state dispersion shows a strong non-parabolicity and spin-dependence at densities comparable to the one measured in our H-FETs ($k_{\mathrm{x}}=0.1 ~\mathrm{nm^{-1}}$ corresponds to $p \sim 10^{11} ~\mathrm{cm^{-2}}$), as seen in Fig.~\ref{fig:three}(a)-(b).
-The large and tunable HH--LH mixing in the ground state of the heterojunction leads to an increase of $m^*$ and a decrease of $g^*$ compared to the quantum well, in agreement with the measurements in our devices.
+The large and tunable HH--LH mixing in the ground state of the heterojunction leads to an increase of $m^*$ and a decrease of $g^*_{\perp}$ compared to the strained quantum well, in agreement with the measurements in our devices.